CelliesProjects/writeOnlyFS-ESP32/README.md

 Research has shown that most data saved is rather unimportant and boring and will probably never be read again.
 Exactly this common and widespread scenario is what the engineers at CelliesProjects had in mind when they started developing `writeOnlyFS-ESP32`

-`writeOnlyFS-ESP32` was designed specifically so the tedious proces of storing boring data could be done more efficient and faster.
+`writeOnlyFS-ESP32` is designed specifically so the tedious proces of storing boring data can be done more efficient and faster.

 `writeOnlyFS-ESP32` uses a software based WOM (Write-Only-Memory) implementation which is a real breakthrough technology now also available for IoT devices.
 By making some minor concessions on the saved data retention, previously unheard of transfer speed and storage capacity were made possible.

-But useless data storage could be simplified even further by eliminating the bottleneck that is the tradiditional file and their structure. `writeOnlyFS-ESP32` gets rid of file handles, filenames and all their overhead and limitations.
+But useless data storage can be simplified even further by eliminating the bottleneck that is the tradiditional file and file system structures. `writeOnlyFS-ESP32` gets rid of file handles, filenames, folders and all their overhead and limitations.

 Data is stored raw on `writeOnlyFS-ESP32`.
 No need to open or close files, just dump your irrelevant data in `writeOnlyFS-ESP32` and it's gone!
 This approach also greatly simplifies coding effort needed, which is another win.